awesomemotive/wp101plugin/readme.txt

 * First version!

 == Upgrade Notice ==

+= 3.1 =
+* This important update adds the ability to limit access to the settings panel to a specific administrator, plus adds several new filters for this new feature.
+Thanks, Justin Sainton!
+* We’ve also assigned the plugin instance to a (global) variable, to make it accessible outside the plugin for modifications.
+Thanks, John Sundberg!

 = 3.0.4 =
 * Bug fixes for hiding and showing all the SEO videos.
 Thanks, Justin Sainton!